SCIENTIFIC

 We are not fans of freezing truffles as we think that thawed, even slowly in the chiller or fridge over night, it changes their texture.

-Our preference is to ensure that they are completely dry and then brush them, filling every crevice with molten clarified butter…allowing it to set and repeat the process several times.
+Our preference is to ensure that they are completely dry and then filling every crevice with molten clarified unsalted butter…allowing it to set and repeat the process several times.
 When set, put into a vac bag add a small amount of more clarified butter and vac hard.
 We have stored truffles in this manner for up to 10 weeks at 3°C…the texture remained excellent and of course the infused clarified butter was put to good use.

-truffle oil
+TRUFFLE oil

 Truffles